 Rideshare insurance should also cover your car if it is damaged because of an accident while driving for Uber or Lyft.

 Why Does Rideshare Insurance Matter?

+A common question that we see is do I need Rideshare Insurance.
 Unlike standard personal auto coverage, which kicks in automatically when you get into a car accident, rideshare insurance is something you need to actively purchase and add to your policy.
 Your personal auto coverage, which is provided by your own car insurance policy, may not cover you as a rideshare driver.
-Rideshare car insurance can fill that gap between what your personal auto insurance policy covers and what you need to be covered as a rideshare driver.
+Another common question is what does Rideshare Insurance cover.
+Rideshare car insurance fills the gap between what your personal auto insurance policy covers and what you need to be covered as a rideshare driver.
 Keep in mind that car insurance companies are very clear that they don’t offer rideshare car insurance policies.
 Instead, they sell supplemental policies that go on top of your existing auto insurance to cover you as a rideshare driver.
 They are not the same thing – although many people use the terms interchangeably.

 The National Association of Insurance Commissioners (NAIC) says that the major TNCs provide limited commercial insurance for their drivers using their vehicles for TNC business.
 Business use may include instances when the driver is en route to pick up a passenger or has a passenger in the vehicle.

 However, the NAIC says that personal automobile insurance generally does not cover business use, so the driver might not be covered by either policy if he has not yet received a ride request and is available for hire.
 A ridesharing endorsement might help fill that coverage gap.
 Certain coverages on your policy will be extended so that they apply during the “app on” period as you’re waiting for a ride request.